faycalki/Celsius_to_Fahrenheit_and_vice_versa_converter/README.md

 ![Logo of the project](https://i.imgur.com/sLTBepe.png)

-# Celsius to Fahrenheit (and vice versa) converter
+# Multiple temperatures converter

-A simple converter between Celsius and Fahrenreit built in Python 3+
+A converter between any of the scales: Celsius, Fahrenheit, Kelvin, Rankine, Delisle, Newton, Réaumur, Rømer from any direction.
+Built in Python 3+

 ## Installing / Getting started